Skip to main content

 Use the following command:

-besu --data-path=data --genesis-file=../genesis.json --permissions-nodes-config-file-enabled --permissions-accounts-config-file-enabled --rpc-http-enabled --rpc-http-api=ADMIN,ETH,NET,PERM,IBFT --host-allowlist="*" --rpc-http-cors-origins="*"
+besu --data-path=data --genesis-file=../genesis.json --permissions-nodes-config-file-enabled --permissions-accounts-config-file-enabled --rpc-http-enabled --rpc-http-api=ADMIN,ETH,NET,PERM,IBFT --host-allowlist="*" --rpc-http-cors-origins="*" --profile=ENTERPRISE

-The command line allows you to enable:
+The command line enables:

 When the node starts, the enode URL displays.
 You need the enode URL to specify Node-1 as a peer and update the permissions configuration file in the following steps.